 For a more in-depth discussion on this topic, check out our article The Health Benefits of CBD Oil.

-The decision should be determined by whether THC is indicated for the condition you are suffering from.
+The decision should be determined by whether THC is indicated for a particular condition.

 The Medicinal Benefits of Cannabinoids

 CBD has been under intense scrutiny for many years, and its medicinal benefits are well studied and documented.
 It is often used for conditions such as: